top of page

 Released in early 2018 - Daniel’s debut solo album Secret Fires of Love, has been featured on BBC Radio 3 programme In Tune with Daniel as a BBC Introducing Artist.
 It was reviewed by MusicWeb International listing it as a disc “of the utmost importance ...
 This disc is the result of much research of historical sources and deserves the attention of every performer ...
 Monteverdi's Si dolce è'l tormento is one of his most popular pieces, and has been recorded many times ...
 I am pretty sure that you will have never heard it the way it is sung here by Daniel Thomson.”
 Johan van Veen, www.musicweb-international.com - February 2019

 Daniel is a core member of several groups including Dowland Works (dir.
-Dame Emma Kirkby), Lux Musicae London, InVocare, Sidonia Ensemble and the priory choir of St Bartholomew-the-Great and often sings chorus with the Orchestra of the Age of Enlightenment, Early Opera Company, Gabrieli Consort and La Cetra.
-He has performed in various well-known festivals worldwide including the London Festival of Baroque Music, Utrecht Festival Oude Muziek, Brighton Early Music Festival and the MA Festival Bruges.
-In 2019 Daniel also made his debut performance in Wigmore Hall as a soloist and chamber singer alongside Dame Emma Kirkby for her 70th birthday celebration concert.
+Dame Emma Kirkby), Dowland's Foundry, Lux Musicae London, InVocare, Sidonia Ensemble, Rūn and the priory choir of St Bartholomew-the-Great and has sung chorus with the Orchestra of the Age of Enlightenment, Early Opera Company, Gabrieli Consort and La Cetra.
+He has performed in various well-known festivals worldwide including the London Festival of Baroque Music, Utrecht Festival Oude Muziek, Brighton Early Music Festival, Meer Stemmig Gent and the MA Festival Bruges.

-Back in Melbourne, Daniel regularly performed as a soloist with various choral and instrumental groups including the Consort of MelbourneEnsemble GombertEnsemble 642 and La Compañia – with whom Daniel features as a guest vocal soloist on their critically acclaimed 2013 CD release “Destino Mexicano”.
+Back in Melbourne, Daniel regularly performs as a soloist with various choral and instrumental groups including the Consort of MelbourneEnsemble GombertEnsemble 642 and La Compañia – with whom Daniel features as a guest vocal soloist on their critically acclaimed 2013 CD release “Destino Mexicano”.

 For the latest events and news, please see the News section and follow Daniel Thomson Tenor on Facebook.